 A successful design is more than usability, we need our designs to be desirable and satisfying while promoting the brand’s core values.
 Design is about communicating between a company and its customers appropriately, not just finishing tasks.

 No matter how much experience design teams have, creating prototypes that you can test logic, flow, and the feel of animations helps teams figure out what does and does not work before costly development.
-This also often leads to new features or simplifications.

 https://uasqof.axshare.com/?id=qdknt5&p=01_appearance&view=default&c=1